paulxu1234/ameba_docs/source/application_note/mpu_cache.rst

     这是CA32特有的。

     .. note::
-       If the Rx buffer is in a dirty state in the cache, executing DCache_Invalidate on Cortex\-A32 will perform both a clean and invalidate operation.
+       If the Rx buffer is in a dirty state in the cache, executing DCache_Invalidate on Cortex-A32 will perform both a clean and invalidate operation.
 The clean operation may lead to unexpected write behavior to memory.

 .. note::
-   If the Rx buffer is in a dirty state in the cache, the CPU may write the Rx buffer back to memory from the cache when CPU's D\-Cache becomes full, which could overwrite content that DMA Rx has already written.
+   If the Rx buffer is in a dirty state in the cache, the CPU may write the Rx buffer back to memory from the cache when CPU's D-Cache becomes full, which could overwrite content that DMA Rx has already written.

 3. DMA Rx Config